Out-Law Guide 5 min. read

-Capital gains tax for individuals on the disposal of shares in the UK
+Capital gains tax for individuals on the disposal of UK shares

-Capital gains tax (CGT) is a UK tax payable by individuals on gains they make on the disposal of assets.
-An asset is any form of property, whether situated in the UK or overseas, and includes shares.
+Capital gains tax (CGT) is a UK tax payable by individuals on gains they make on the disposal of certain chargeable assets.
+Broadly, an asset is any form of property, whether situated in the UK or overseas, which includes shares.

 The 'gain' on which CGT is charged